The best laid plans

 Updated: Nov 21, 2022

 Often, our image of how an event will play out is overly idealistic.
 Holiday events are a good example of reality not measuring up to expectations.
 We imagine a picture-perfect Norman Rockwell scene and get something closer to Home Alone chaos instead.
 Our expectations exceed what our resources of time, energy, patience, and finances can bear.

-The solution to this struggle begins with rethinking our expectations, keeping them realistic and attainable.
-With that frame of reference we are ready to take on the task of planning.
+The solution to this struggle begins with rethinking our expectations and keeping them realistic and attainable.
+With that frame of reference, we are ready to take on the task of planning.

 “The holidays stress people out so much.
 I suggest you keep it simple and try to have as much fun as you can.” ~ Giada De Laurentiis

 If you like this content, please share it: